Article

 So for example, 5 is made of ‘five ones’, or of ‘1 and 4’, or of ‘2 and 3’.

-The CBeebies' Numberblocks characters demonstrate this with their ability to split into other characters as shown in The Whole of Me is Five.
+The CBeebies' Numberblocks characters demonstrate this with their ability to split into other characters as shown as shown in The Whole of Me is Five.

 Understanding composition of number is fundamental to understanding the structure of part-part-whole relationships, which can be represented with a part-part-whole model, as below: